zhrexx/pyTTS/README.md

-print in GIT:
+paste into GIT:

     git clone https://github.com/zhrexx/pyTTS/

-Open Explorer and paste the path:
+Open CMD and paste the command(edit your_username to your username:

-        C:\Users\your_username\pyTTS
+        cd C:\Users\your_username\pyTTS

-Then Open pyTTS.py with the cmd
+Then comes the command:

+        python pyTTS.py